Opera Camps

 UNIVERSITÄT MOZARTEUM / MAX SCHLERETH-SAAL

-Based on the opera Falstaff by Giuseppe Verdi
+Based on the opera Così fan tutte by Wolfgang Amadeus Mozart

 Camp languages: German, English